boorrring/Bias-and-Discrimination/README.md

 No local setup needed.

-All required libraries will be installed in the notebook itself using `pip install` commands.
+All dependencies are installed directly in the Colab notebook using `pip install` commands.

+A `requirements.txt` file is included in the repository for reference or for users who want to run the code outside of Colab.